 Larry Rutter was a fixture in Pacific salmon conservation and management for more than three decades until his untimely death in 2014.
 He was a leading influence in how the Tribes, the United States, and Canada approached salmon management and research during the turn of the 21st century.
 The Commission established the award to help memorialize Larry’s lifetime of work including his legacy in the PSC, the Pacific Northwest Tribes, the Southern Fund Committee, and beyond.

 The award itself is a custom-made talking stick, crafted by renowned Coast Salish carver Jim Yelton of Sechelt, B.C.
 The stick has three symbols from top to bottom: Salmon, Human, and Bear.
 All of these have symbolism in the PSC context: Salmon at the center of our Human work, and Bear, the teacher of conservation who would gorge on fish but allow enough to pass for the next generation.
-The stick will be re-created annually for each award recipient.
+The stick is re-created annually for each award recipient.